AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.

-In the sample below, the `name` and `value` fields are used to configure labels and tooltip titles / tooltips of nodes and flows:
+In the sample below, the `name` and `value` fields are used to configure labels and tooltip titles / tooltips of nodes and flows.
+A custom field is used in labels and tooltips of flows.

+In the sample below, the `name` and `value` fields are used to configure labels and tooltips of flows as well as labels and tooltip titles of nodes.
+In addition, a custom field is used in tooltips of flows.

 ```
 // create data